picasso/zu-translate/README.md

 	section1: {
 		value: true,
 		label: __('Section One', 'myplugin'),
-		// This will exclude this panel when option is false
+		// This will hide this panel when option is false
 		depends: 'option2',
 	},
 	section2: {